rhythm1705/Celestial-Safari/README.md

 This runs the front-end (localhost:3000) and back-end (localhost:5000) simultaneously using concurrently.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Read [Contributing](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started.

 ## Learn more